Working with nature

 Know your farmer

-Bill Fosher has been raising sheep for more than 25 years.
+Bill Fosher has been raising sheep for 30 years.
 He’s become an expert on pasture management, soil health, and livestock welfare.
 Over the years he has dabbled in raising beef, poultry, and pork, and vegetables but sheep have always been at the center of the farm’s operations.

 In addition to raising livestock, Bill also has a passion for working dogs.
 Livestock guardian dogs keep the animals safe from predators, and the working Border collies help Bill move them around the farm with as little stress as possible.